 - Keep your child’s developmental level in mind.
 Remember that your 7–year–old with ADHD may developmentally be a 4–year–old.
 Your expectations need to be appropriate to your child’s developmental age, not his or her chronological age.
 For example, for a 9–year–old child with ADHD, you might want to assign chores appropriate for a 6 or 7–year–old.
 A 13–year–old with the social skills of a 10–year–old would benefit from coaching on social skills.

 - Give Time outs Sparingly: For ADHD children, time outs should be used sparingly for serious situations (harming property or persons) and should be brief.
 My rule of thumb is that a time out for an ADHD child should be one–minute times your child’s age, less three years.
 In other words, a time out for a child of 7 would be 4 minutes.
-(I explain how to do this in more detail in my Total Focus program for parents of kids with ADHD.)

 - Choose your battles.
 Sometimes it may be better to ignore the unwanted behavior and pay attention to appropriate behavior, rather than fight over every misbehavior.
 Behavior is often rewarded by attention whether the attention is positive or negative.
 With ADHD kids, studies have shown that ignoring a behavior removes reinforcement and leads to a decrease in the inappropriate behavior.
 On the flip side, paying attention to appropriate behavior will cause it to increase.
 Teaching your child more appropriate alternative behavior such as “Please use words to let me know what you want rather than screaming” lets her know what you are expecting and what will be rewarded.